 Generally, September is a very affordable time to visit.
 The NSW School holidays begin on Monday 30 September, so prices for accommodation and flights tend to rise the week before.

-If you are visiting Sydney late September book ahead for the best rates.
+If you are visiting Sydney in late September book ahead for the best rates.
 September is also finals season for winter sports including the Australian Rugby League and AFL competitions so visitors might want to grab a chance to watch a game.
 Attending a footy final in Australia is a great cultural experience.

 Average Temperatures: 21-11°C (50-68 °F)